ktorio/ktor-documentation/topics/creating_http_apis.md

 And just like that, we have finished building our small JSON-based HTTP API.
 Of course, there are tons of topics you can still explore around Ktor and building APIs with it, so your learning journey doesn't have to stop here!

+> You can find the resulting project for this tutorial here: [tutorial-http-api](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/tutorial-http-api).

 ## What's next {id="whats_next"}